KaiqueFarias09/novel_cool_rest_api/README.md

-# NovelCool API
+# Novel Cool API

-This api is based on [manganato](https://manganato.com/) manga reading api to give you a better experience for your app.
+This api is based on [novel cool](https://www.novelcool.com/) manga reading api to give you a better experience for your app.

 ## Table of Contents